 The March on Washington for Jobs and Freedom took place on August 28, 1963.
 In the days preceding the march, the ever confident Rustin began to have doubts about how many would attend, at one point saying he would be happy if 40,000 showed up.
 Instead, approximately 250,000 people attended the march, about 60,000 of them white.
 They marched from the Washington Monument to the Lincoln Memorial where music was played and speeches were made.
 The last speech was given by Martin Luther King and he addressed the crowd with his “I Have a Dream” speech.
 The event ended with Rustin reading aloud the list of goals and Randolph joining him to ask the attendees to keep up the fight for racial and economic equality.

-The legacy of the march was that it was looked at like a turning point in the minds of the American public.
+The legacy of the march was that it was considered a turning point in the minds of the American public.
 While many opponents predicted widespread crime and violence in the crowd of a quarter of a million people, none of the marchers was arrested that day.
-The sheer size of the organized crowd seeking equal rights let the country know that there was power behind the words and a growing mass of people whose voices would be heard one way for another.
+The sheer size of the organized crowd seeking equal rights let the country know that there was power behind the words and a growing mass of people whose voices would be heard one way or another.
 For Rustin, the march was more successful than he could have dreamed, despite his presence and contributions being marginalized.
 He need not have worried about history forgetting him though as the September 6, 1963 issue of Life Magazine featured him alongside A. Philip Randolph in a photograph in front of the Lincoln Memorial, identifying them as the leaders of the march.

 Rustin was not finished with his activism.
 He returned to New York City to lead the New York City School Boycott.
 He co-wrote (along with Thomas Khan) an influential article entitled “From Protest to Politics” that analyzed the economic implications for Blacks in the changing world of the mid-1960s.
 He also encouraged Blacks to work together with unions and non-Black religious organization based on their common needs and goals.
-He put his energy behind labor movements and worked as a writer of the AFL-CIO.
+He put his energy behind labor movements and worked as a writer for the AFL-CIO.
 He spoke out against the violent aspects of the war in Viet Nam and against the treatment of Jews in the Soviet Union as well as Soviet imperialism in Africa.
 Although his sexuality was used against him for years, he actively worked in support of gay rights in the 1970’s and 1980’s, testifying on behalf of the New York State’s Gay Rights Bill.
 He would continue to fight for human rights for the rest of his life.

 Bayard Rustin died on August 24, 1987 from a perforated appendix.
 He was survived by his partner of ten years, Walter Naegle.

 When a man of his stature and resume of accomplishment dies, they are usually hailed in admiration, but for Rustin it would take many years for that to happen.
 For all of his influence and impact on human rights, his sexual orientation still caused even his memory to hide in the background.
 Over the years, however, thoughts about him would emerge from the shadows to finally put him in the spotlight and showcase the enormity of his contributions.
 In 2003, a documentary film about him entitled “Brother Outsider: The Life of Bayard Rustin” became a Grand Jury Prize nominee at the Sundance Film Festival.
-This pointed attention at his life and his works.
-Several building and schools have been named after him as well as a number of LGBT community programs and centers.
+This focused attention on his life and his works.
+Several buildings and schools have been named after him as well as a number of LGBT community programs and centers.
 A biopic on his life was made entitled “Out of the Past” and a commemorative marker was created in his honor in on the grounds of his high school in his hometown of West Chester, Pennsylvania.
 He was inducted into the Legacy Walk, a public display which celebrates LGBT history and people and in 2012 and was awarded an honorary membership into the Delta Phi Upsilon fraternity.
 In 2013 he became an honoree in the United States Department of Labor Hall of Honor and later that year was posthumously awarded the Presidential Medal of Freedom by President Barack Obama, the highest civilian award of the United States.

 Though he was forced to live much of his career in shadows that obscured his contributions and accomplishments, history is beginning to paint a new portrait of him, recognizing his role in changing American society and serving as a Great Black Hero.